devchea/image-repository/README.md

 * Functionality:

-    * Ability to upload new pictures to the database and create a title and description for that picture
+    * Ability to upload new image to the database and create a title and description for that image
-         * Services (job queues, cache servers, search engines, etc.)

-    * Deployment instructions

-    * ...
+         * Can modify title and description, delete image after click into individual show page

+    * Ability to search image title and description for matching search keyword